EHealth: Self-monitoring healthcare devices

-Knowledge of the socio-economic performance of eHealth is limited, and findings from evaluations are often challenging to transfer to other settings.
-Socio-economic evaluations of some narrow types of mHealth can rely on health economic methodologies, but larger scale eHealth may have too many variables, and tortuous, intangible cause and effect links may need a wider approach.
+eHealth During COVID-19

+The pandemic that impacted the entire world made it extremely difficult for vast amounts of people to receive adequate healthcare in person.
+Elderly citizens and people with chronic health conditions were at more risk than the average healthy human, therefore they were more adversely affected than most.
+The switch from in-person to telehealth appointments and interventions was necessary to reduce the risks of spreading and/or contracting the disease.
+The forced use of telehealth during the pandemic highlighted its strengths and weaknesses, which accelerated the progression of this medium.
+The user feedback on eHealth during the COVID-19 pandemic was very positive, and consequently many patients and healthcare providers reported that they will continue to use this method of healthcare following the pandemic.

 In developing countries

 eHealth in general, and telemedicine in particular, is a vital resource to remote regions of emerging and developing countries but is often difficult to establish because of the lack of communications infrastructure.
 For example, in Benin, hospitals often can become inaccessible due to flooding during the rainy season and across Africa, the low population density, along with severe weather conditions and the difficult financial situation in many African states, has meant that the majority of the African people are badly disadvantaged in medical care.
+Telemedicine in Nepal is becoming popular tool to improve health care delivery in order to combat difficult landscape.
 In many regions there is not only a significant lack of facilities and trained health professionals, but also no access to eHealth because there is also no internet access in remote villages, or even a reliable electricity supply.

+Approximately 13 percent of people who live in Kenya have health insurance.
+A majority of the total health expenditure in sub-Saharan Africa was paid out-of-pocket, which forces millions into poverty yearly.
+A Kenyan service by the name of M-PESA may offer a solution to this problem.
+This mobile platform provides full transparency of patients needs and allows access to medical products and the ability to efficiently manage their funding.

 Internet connectivity, and the benefits of eHealth, can be brought to these regions using satellite broadband technology, and satellite is often the only solution where terrestrial access may be limited, or poor quality, and one that can provide a fast connection over a vast coverage area.